Cavalry: Korea

 The horse warfare of Korea was first started during the ancient Korean kingdom Gojoseon.
 Since at least the 3rd century BC, there was influence of northern nomadic peoples and Yemaek peoples on Korean warfare.
 By roughly the first century BC, the ancient kingdom of Buyeo also had mounted warriors.
 The cavalry of Goguryeo, one of the Three Kingdoms of Korea, were called Gaemamusa (개마무사, 鎧馬武士), and were renowned as a fearsome heavy cavalry force.
 King Gwanggaeto the Great often led expeditions into the Baekje, Gaya confederacy, Buyeo, Later Yan and against Japanese invaders with his cavalry.

 In the 12th century, Jurchen tribes began to violate the Goryeo–Jurchen borders, and eventually invaded Goryeo Korea.
-After experiencing the invasion by the Jurchen, Korean general Yun Gwan realized that Goryeo lacked efficient cavalry units.
+After experiencing invasion by the Jurchen, Korean general Yun Kwan realized that Goryeo lacked efficient cavalry units.
 He reorganized the Goryeo military into a professional army that would contain decent and well-trained cavalry units.
-In 1107, the Jurchen were ultimately defeated, and surrendered to Yun Gwan.
+In 1107, the Jurchen were ultimately defeated, and surrendered to Yun Kwan.
 To mark the victory, General Yun built nine fortresses to the northeast of the Goryeo–Jurchen borders (동북 9성, 東北 九城).